kjgpta/Code-Switch-Language-Modeling-for-English-and-Malay/Data Generation/README.md

 # Data Generation methods

 People generally generate code switched data using various methods like dependancy parsing, part of speech, etc. One of the main problem with Code-Switched data is that it is speaker dependent and not defined by rules.
-So, we are generating Code-Switched sentences with the help of POS tagging results.
+So, we are generating Code-Switcshed sentences with the help of POS tagging results.

 Now, we took a step further and did pairwise POS tagging rather than word by word POS tagging.
 We propose three data generation methods using Pairwise POS tagging.